alfgarciagarcia/classify_support_tickets/README.md

 |                  |                     |                   |  - DB Related     |
 |                  |                     |                   |  - Server Reboot  |

-Due that the inbalance of categories in a sample of tickets, F1-score is the metric use to determine the best model.
+Due that the inbalance of categories in a sample of tickets, F1-score was the metric used to determine the best model.

 Subcategories only belong to one category